Logan Clendening: Career

 The University of Kansas Medical Center has described Clendening as "the greatest popularizer of Medicine in America in the first half of the twentieth century."

 Personal life

 In the early 1910s he met Dorothy Scott Hixon, the daughter of Frank Pennell Hixon, a wealthy lumber and banking baron from LaCrosse, Wisconsin.
 They courted long-distance for several years, and married on July 22, 1914.
-On July 4, 1920 their only child was born premature.
-She died after a few hours.
+Their only child was born premature on July 4, 1920, and died after a few hours.

-Through the publication of his first book, Modern Methods of Treatment, in 1924, Clendening became friends with H.L.
-Mencken, who encouraged his career as a popular medical writer.
+Through the publication of his first book, Modern Methods of Treatment, in 1924, Clendening became friends with H. L. Mencken, who encouraged his career as a popular medical writer.

 In his later years, Clendening suffered from depression and failing health.
 On January 31, 1945, he committed suicide by cutting his throat and wrists with a knife.